-Marilyn Bardie Kapaun, Christina Gulas, Winfield Pollidore and Erica Byrd are other attorneys with the firm and members of the State Bar of Georgia, who also assist in guiding our clients through the maze of family law issues.
+Marilyn Bardie Kapaun, Christina Gulas, Winfield Pollidore, Erica Byrd and Timothy Raimey are other attorneys with the firm and members of the State Bar of Georgia, who also assist in guiding our clients through the maze of family law issues.

 Our goal is to advise our clients of the law in Georgia as it relates to domestic relations while serving as their zealous advocate in courts throughout the state.
 We have also served as out of state counsel for clients facing prenuptial negotiations, divorces and/or custody contests in other jurisdictions in the United States and outside the United States.
 We have been engaged in bilingual domestic issues and successfully negotiated with attorneys and courts in other countries.